 The Minor in Linguistics:

 All minor courses must be taken for a letter grade, with an overall grade-point average of 2.0 or better.
-Students will complete 28-35 units for the minor, depending on the unit numbering for the courses above.
+Students will complete 28-35 units for the minor, depending on the unit numbering for the electives that they select.
 Successful completion of the minor is indicated on the transcript and diploma.

-(Current course descriptions are listed in UCLA's General Course Catalog.)
+(Current course descriptions are listed in UCLA's General Catalog.)